-These efforts will continue during the final design and construction of the proposed Project.
+These efforts, including coordination to eliminate conflicts with the existing Eagle Mountain Mine operations outside of Project boundaries, will continue during the final design and construction of the proposed Project.
 Because several large and complex projects are proposed in the same general area (including the landfill project and several proposed solar energy projects), detailed coordination will occur as the Project progresses in order to eliminate conflicts of facility locations, supporting infrastructure, designs, permits, and operations.
-The Licensee will be required to have regular

-Project coordination meetings with the owners of the landfill project, the adjacent solar projects, MWD, and any other interested landowners and Project developers during construction of the Project.
+The Licensee will be required to have regular Project coordination meetings with the owners of the Eagle Mountain Mine, the landfill project, the adjacent solar projects, MWD, and any other interested landowners and Project developers during construction of the Project.
 As the Project progresses into the design phase, the Project layout will be designed to preserve landfill capacity in Phases 1 through 4.